Ranma One Half: Other Recurring Characters

 - Tomboyish Ponytail

-- Tomboy with a Girly Streak: She's a tomboy but is every bit as good as Kasumi in the kitchen, and unlike Akane, is very secure in her femininity.
+- Tomboy with a Girly Streak: Despite her tomboyish behaviour, she still has a definite femininity about her.
+She's every bit as good as Kasumi in the kitchen, and unlike Akane, is very secure in her femininity.

 - Transfer Student Uniforms: Ukyo's winter male uniform is decidedly different from the typical Furinkan winter uniform, probably belonging to her previous (boys-only) school (sky/navy blue against Furinkan's midnight blue in the anime; in the manga the latter are solid black with buttons and loose collars while hers is screentoned, tightly-collared, and has no visible buttons.)
 She does wear the same shirt and slacks as everyone else during spring and summer, though.